As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 Plugin Description

-The Link Library plugin allows you to display a list of all your link categories and a complete list of links together with notes and descriptions …
+This plugin allows you to display a list of your link categories with a complete list of links together with notes and descriptions …

-This useful plugin creates a page on your website that contains all the link categories in your Links area, and all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection that lets your site users be made aware of additions to your link library.
+This useful plugin can be used to create a page on your web site containing all the link categories in your Links section, plus all links defined for these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection that lets your site users be made aware of additions to your link library.

 Congratulations!
-Now you know how to add external links to WordPress.
+Now you know how to how to add a blogroll and manage links to other sites in your WordPress sidebar menu.

-We have written a comprehensive article on how to easily add HTML hyperlinks into your WordPress content.
-Go here to learn more:
+We have written a detailed article about how to easily create links in WordPress posts and pages.
+Go here to learn more about this: